 Economists say businesses look at much more than taxes when deciding where to locate.
-They consider markets, transportation infrastructure, the quality of life, available workforce and so on.
+They consider such things as markets, transportation infrastructure, the quality of life, available workforce.
 On those scores, Cullerton and other Illinois officials say the state is hard to beat.

-Outplacement consultant John Challenger, of the Chicago-based firm Challenger, Gray and Christmas, says Illinois needs to address its business tax structure, because in this economy, competition is real.
+Outplacement consultant John Challenger, of the Chicago-based firm Challenger, Gray & Christmas, says Illinois needs to address its business tax structure, because in this economy, competition is real.